liferay-search/liferay-docs/en/user/articles/200-managing-apps/05-app-types.markdown

 ## OSGi Modules

-Since @product@ runs on OSGi, apps can be implemented as OSGi modules.
+Since @sharepoint@ runs on OSGi, apps can be implemented as OSGi modules.
 An OSGi module is a JAR file adapted to run on OSGi.
 Although it's possible for a single module to implement a single app, an app typically consists of multiple modules that are packaged together.
 Also note that apps in OSGi modules aren't required to have a UI.
-For example, @product@ can run OSGi modules that expand built-in APIs without requiring any user interaction.
+For example, @sharepoint@ can run OSGi modules that expand built-in APIs without requiring any user interaction.
 This is crucial for developers that must leverage custom APIs.
 By providing such an API via one or more OSGi modules, you can let developers leverage your API.